Natan Porges (b. Miretice, Czechoslovakia

 the daughter of Simon Seidler, a butcher from Miretice

 #20, and his wife Ludmila Bloch-Seidler (from Tatounovice).

-They got married in the synagogue of Chmelna (Ledec, Czechoslovakia)
+They were married in the synagogue of Chmelna (Ledec, Czechoslovakia)

 Miretice # 29.
 Adam was a merchant.
 He remarried at the